-In the Raverran Empire, magic is scarce and those born with power are strictly controlled — taken as children and conscripted into the Falcon Army.
+In The Tethered Mage’s Raverran Empire, magic is scarce and those born with power are strictly controlled — taken as children and conscripted into the Falcon Army.

 Zaira has lived her life on the streets to avoid this fate, hiding her mage-mark and thieving to survive.
 But hers is a rare and dangerous magic, one that threatens the entire empire.

 Lady Amalia Cornaro was never meant to be a Falconer.
 Heiress and scholar, she was born into a treacherous world of political machinations.

 But fate has bound the heir and the mage.
 And as war looms on the horizon, a single spark could turn their city into a pyre. (via Goodreads)